tabsbarbosa/PPINetwork-Cytoscape/README.md

 <img src=".\media\3.png" style="zoom:60%;" />

-You can dowload the results as an uncrompressed Excel file.
+You can dowload the results as an uncompressed Excel file.
 This file will be load into Cytoscape.